Compute Only Once: UG-Separation for Efficient Large Recommendation Models: Related Work

 \subsection{Long-Sequence Modeling}

 Modeling long-term user behavior sequences has been a central topic in recommender systems.
-Early approaches employ RNN and CNN-based architectures\cite{zhou2018deep, zhou2019deep, chang2021sequential, zhou2019deep,zhou2020can} to capture sequential dependencies.
-Besides, multi-domain\cite{chai2025adaptive,chang2023pepnet}, multi-interest\cite{li2019multi,chai2022user}, and sequence denoising methods\cite{shin2024attentive,chen2022denoising} are extensively approached for different aspects in modeling user preferences.
-As recommender systems continue to scale, several studies investigate the scaling behavior of sequential models.
-HSTU \cite{zhai2024actions} demonstrates that large-scale sequential transducers can capture complex user behavior patterns for generative recommendation.
-Similarly, Zivic et al.\cite{zivic2024scaling} analyzes how Transformer-based sequential models benefit from scaling in model size and sequence length.
-To support industrial deployment, system-oriented solutions such as LONGER\cite{chai2025longer} focus on scaling up long-sequence modeling in production environments by optimizing data pipelines and training strategies, enabling practical use of ultra-long user histories.
+Early approaches employ RNN and CNN-based architectures \cite{zhou2018deep, zhou2019deep, chang2021sequential, zhou2019deep,zhou2020can} to capture sequential dependencies.
+Besides, multi-domain \cite{chai2025adaptive,chang2023pepnet}, multi-interest \cite{li2019multi,chai2022user}, and sequence denoising methods \cite{shin2024attentive,chen2022denoising} are extensively approached for different aspects in modeling user preferences.
+As recommender systems continue to scale, several studies investigate the scaling behavior of sequential models \cite{zhai2024actions, zivic2024scaling}.
+To support industrial deployment, system-oriented solutions such as LONGER \cite{chai2025longer} focus on scaling up long-sequence modeling in production environments by optimizing data pipelines and training strategies, enabling practical use of ultra-long user histories.

 However, the introduction of ultra-long user behavior sequences also brings substantial computational challenges.
 To address this, recent studies have explored solutions from the perspective of computation reuse and system-level optimization.
-For example, HSTU\cite{zhai2024actions} leverages user-level sequences to achieve efficient training and inference, thereby highlighting the importance of sequence-level computation reuse in extreme-scale generative recommendation settings.
-LONGER\cite{chai2025longer} explicitly targets the efficiency challenges of long-sequence modeling by adopting global tokens and system optimizations, enabling scalable training with ultra-long user histories.
-UniRec\cite{xie2024unifiedssr} proposes a unified framework for sequential recommendation that reuses user behavior sequences across different recommendation tasks and samples, thereby substantially improving training and inference efficiency.
+For example, HSTU \cite{zhai2024actions} leverages user-level sequences to achieve efficient training and inference, thereby highlighting the importance of sequence-level computation reuse in extreme-scale generative recommendation settings.
+LONGER \cite{chai2025longer} explicitly targets the efficiency challenges of long-sequence modeling by adopting global tokens and system optimizations, enabling scalable training with ultra-long user histories.
+UniRec \cite{xie2024unifiedssr} proposes a unified framework for sequential recommendation that reuses user behavior sequences across different recommendation tasks and samples, thereby substantially improving training and inference efficiency.
 Overall, these studies consistently demonstrate that user-level sequence–centric organization and prefix reuse mechanisms are key factors in accelerating sequential recommendation models, laying a solid foundation for efficient scaling in long-sequence modeling.